 Taking a course on an intriguing subject helps seniors maintain their cognitive thinking ability.
 New research suggests lifelong learners have a much lower risk of developing dementia compared to those who don’t participate in continuing education.

 Another way to help your elderly loved one stay sharp as he or she ages is to find a Tampa caregiver trained in the Cognitive Therapeutics Method, which focuses on mental stimulation to slow cognitive decline.
 Don’t wait to take your loved one’s care to the next level.
-Learn more about in-home dementia care in Tampa or find a highly-trained caregiver by calling a Home Care Assistance Care Manager at (727) 330-7862.
+Learn more about in-home dementia care in Clearwater or find a highly-trained caregiver by calling a Home Care Assistance Care Manager at (727) 330-7862.